al-ce/karaml/README.md

 - Aliases for symbols, shifted keys, and complex names (e.g. `grave_accent_and_tilde` → `grave`, `left_shift` + `[` → `{` )
 - Accepts regular Karabiner JSON in an 'appendix' table so all cases Karaml can't or doesn't plan to handle can still be in one config
 - Automatically update your `karabiner.json` or write to the complex modifications folder and import manually
+- Checks and formatting hints for your `.yaml` file - karaml will try not to let you upload a config that won't create an actual modification, even if you wrote it in the equivalent Karabiner-compatible JSON

 ## ❓ Why this project